 In the spring of 2013, John was selected as the runner up for NPPA's Reporter of the Year, the National Press Photographer's Association 's photojournalism award for reporters.
 In 2012, he received the National Murrow award for his KING 5 documentary "Climb of a Lifetime", which chronicled the lives of homeless men training to climb Mt.
 Rainier.
 John presented a Ted Talk at TedxRainier about the climb.
 He was also one of four journalists recently selected from across the country to participate in a discussion about media coverage of poverty.
 NBC Nightly News anchor and managing editor Brian Williams moderated the discussion at the Newseum in Washington D.C.

-John Sharify is a fifty-seven time Emmy award recipient; twenty of those Emmys for his work at KING 5 News.
+John Sharify is a fifty-seven time Emmy award recipient; twenty-four of those Emmys for his work at KING 5 News.
 He has also been honored with eight National Edward R. Murrow awards including the 2008, 2007, and 2004 National Murrow award for Writing, which honors the top broadcast news writer in the country.

 John started his reporting career in New York City at WPIX-TV more than thirty years ago.
 In 1989 he headed west, where he was privileged to deliver his signature stories for KOMO 4 News in Seattle for the next eighteen years.